Line 130 - Death benefits (other than Canada or Quebec Pension Plan death benefits)

 You may not have to pay tax on up to $10,000 of the benefit you received.
 If you are the only one to receive a death benefit, report the amount you receive that is more than $10,000.

-Even if you do not receive the full death benefit in one year, the total tax-free amount for all years cannot be more than $10,000.
+Even if you do not receive the full death benefit in one year, the total tax-free amount for all years cannot exceed $10,000.

 To find out what to report if anyone else also received a death benefit for the same person see Interpretation Bulletin IT-508, Death Benefits.